William Sherlock (theologian): Life

-He was born at Southwark, the son of a tradesman, and was educated at St Saviour's Grammar School and Eton, and then at Peterhouse, Cambridge.
-In 1669 he became rector of St George's, Botolph Lane, London, and in 1681, he was appointed a prebendary of St Paul's.
+Sherlock was born at Southwark, son of a tradesman, and was educated at St Saviour's Grammar School and Eton, and then at Peterhouse, Cambridge.
+In 1669 he became rector of St George's, Botolph Lane, in the City of London, and in 1681 was appointed a prebendary of St Paul’s.
 In 1684 he was made Master of the Temple.

-In 1686, he was reproved for his antipapal preaching and his controversy with the king's chaplain, Lewis Sabran; his pension was stopped.
-After the Glorious Revolution, he was suspended for refusing the oaths to William III and Mary II but yielded before losing his position.
+In 1686, Sherlock was among a swift succession of clergymen reproved by King James II & VII for preaching against the Pope and the following of him; and also for his controversy with the new king’s chaplain, Lewis Sabran; his pension was stopped.
+After the Glorious Revolution, which deposed the king, he was suspended for refusing the oaths to William III and Mary II but yielded before losing his position.

 He became Dean of St Paul's in 1691.

-About this time he became involved in the Socinian controversy over Unitarian ideas.
+About this time, Sherlock became involved in the Socinian controversy over Unitarian ideas.
 In 1690 and 1693, he published works on the doctrine of the Trinity, which ironically helped rather than injured the Socinian cause and involved him in a controversy with Robert South and others.
 His doctrine was even condemned as heretical at Oxford University.
 Sherlock defended himself in The Distinction... and Present State... (both 1696), which however practically gave up on the positions that had been impugned.

 He died at Hampstead in 1707.
-By his wife, Elizabeth (née Gardner), he was the father of Bishop Thomas Sherlock.
+By his wife, Elizabeth Gardner, he was the father of Bishop Thomas Sherlock.